rjmccall/swift-evolution/visions/accessors.md

 When synthesizing `set` using a `mutate` accessor, which must return a reference to stable, mutable memory, this is very likely to be just as efficient as a direct implementation would have been.
 The synthesized `set` is just performing the assignment *after* the return rather than *before* it.
 Any exception is likely to be something that shouldn't have been implemented with `mutate` in the first place because the value shouldn't really be guaranteed to be in stable memory.

-This is less true when synthesizing `set` using a `modify` accessor.
-For one, the low-level overhead of setting up the `modify` coroutine could be avoided by a direct `set` implementation.
-Additionally, a `modify` coroutine is more likely to be setting up a mutation of temporary memory and then doing arbitrary work with the value afterwards.
+This is less true when synthesizing `set` using a `yield inout` accessor.
+For one, the low-level overhead of setting up the `yield inout` coroutine could be avoided by a direct `set` implementation.
+Additionally, a `yield inout` coroutine is more likely to be setting up a mutation of temporary memory and then doing arbitrary work with the value afterwards.
 A direct implementation of `set` could avoid the need for the temporary, avoiding both some low-level overhead and the entire step of reading the current value only for it to be completely overwritten.

-#### `read` and `borrow`
+#### `yield` and `borrow`

-The borrowing read accessor `read` can be synthesized using the copying read accessor `get`:
+The borrowing read accessor `yield` can be synthesized using the copying read accessor `get`:

 ```swift
 let temporary = get()   // copy the current value of the storage